digitalsanctum/til/README.md

 # til
 Today I Learned

+## June 7, 2020
+* [Cadence Workflow](https://cadenceworkflow.io/) - a fault-oblivious stateful programming model that obscures most of the complexities of building scalable distributed applications.
+In essence, Cadence provides a durable virtual memory that is not linked to a specific process, and preserves the full application state, including function stacks, with local variables across all sorts of host and software failures.
+This allows you to write code using the full power of a programming language while Cadence takes care of durability, availability, and scalability of the application.
+* [Saga Pattern](https://microservices.io/patterns/data/saga.html) - Implement each business transaction that spans multiple services as a saga.
+A saga is a sequence of local transactions.
+Each local transaction updates the database and publishes a message or event to trigger the next local transaction in the saga.
+If a local transaction fails because it violates a business rule then the saga executes a series of compensating transactions that undo the changes that were made by the preceding local transactions.

 ## June 4, 2020
 * [d3-graphviz](https://github.com/magjac/d3-graphviz) - Graphviz DOT rendering and animated transitions using D3.
 * [smol](https://github.com/stjepang/smol) - small and fast async runtime for Rust.